 This figure ranks each region from best to worst for the Biotic Index.
-Highest ranked region in 2010 was the Upper Bay, with a score of 62% (moderately good).
-Second highest ranked region, was the Lower Bay, at 60%.
+Highest ranked region in 2011 was the Lower Bay, with a score of 65% (moderately good).
+Second highest ranked region was the Upper Bay, at 61%.
 High Biotic Index Scores in these two regions are generally due to good benthic community scores.
-The Lower Western Shore (MD), Patapsco and Back Rivers, and Choptank River regions had the lowest Biotic Index scores in 2010, all scoring less than 20% (very poor).
-Biotic index scores increased in five regions in 2010 compared to 2007 and decreased in eight.
-There is incomplete monitoring data available for the Elizabeth River.
+The Elizabeth and Patuxent River regions had the lowest Biotic Index scores in 2011, both scoring less than 20% (very poor).
+Biotic index scores increased in six regions in 2011 compared to 2010 and decreased in seven.

 This graph is dynamic, you can: a) show and hide items by clicking them in the legend, b) select year range (click and drag), and c) export as an image.